Location: Loch Morlich (Highland) - Shores of the loch

 Date / Time: Unknown, but cottage ruins said to visible in early nineteenth century

-Further Comments: This giant was said to eat to occasional child and pass time by throwing rocks at other giants who lived nearby.
+Further Comments: This giant was said to eat the occasional child and pass time by throwing rocks at other giants who lived nearby.

 Location: Newport (Gwent) - Newport Castle